kevinwangwkw/CountHom/README.md

 ## Usage

-Define Graph by the number of vertices and add edges using addEdge manually:
+Define Graph by the number of vertices and add edges using addEdge:
 ````
 from homlib import Graph, countHom